 The stitching is then positioned at the very edge of the shoe – this avoids any discomfort from irritating seams.
 Another plus of this construction is we also get shoes with high flexibility, giving them that ‘already worn in’ feel.

 The Sachetto Construction gives our shoes a unique softness, without depriving the structure; the lining covers the whole foot and is made of a piece of soft leather – imagine it like a bag covering the foot.
 The inner sole then makes way to a leather piece stitched to the lining.

 So, whats the difference between the Sachetto construction and a normal construction?

-Regular shoemaking, which you will find in a majority of lower-tier footwear companies, usually require an insole, glue and metal attachments to construct their shoes.
-These separate elements require rigid fixing – all of which reduce flexibility, softness and durability of the shoe.
+Regular shoemaking, usually requires an insole, glue and metal attachments to construct their shoes.
+These separate elements require rigid fixing – all of which reduce flexibility, softness and wearability of the shoe.